 Instead of focusing on one content area, you can apply the foundations of teaching to literally any topic.
 To give you a clear example, I was a 5th-grade science and social studies teacher.
 I’ve successfully completed projects for human resources, finance, airlines, direct selling, counseling offices, safety and SO MUCH more.
 I might not be standing in front of students every day, but I’m still helping adult learners every day.

-So are you ready to make the transition from teacher to an instructional designer?
+So are you ready to make the transition from teacher to instructional designer and eLearning developer?
 It’s summer break, why not trade in your tutoring gig for an instructional design project!
 In the comments below, tell me one thing that excites you the most about instructional design.
 You can also ask me a question about how I made this transition work for me.
 If you are interested in learning more about a teacher career change to instructional design, check out this page just for more info and free resources.